Print this article

 trial by jury and upon conviction is liable to up to five years jail.
 In most cases,

-however, the offence is prosecuted by summary conviction, requiring a trial before a lower
+however, the offence is prosecuted by summary conviction, requiring a trial in the provincial court.
+In this case, the maximum jail penalty is six months.

 What the Crown must prove